Asphaltian/sgba/CONTRIBUTING.md

-# Contributors Guidelines
+# Contributors guidelines

 ## Reporting Bugs

 Please follow these guidelines when reporting a bug:
 * Be thorough in your report.
-Tell us everything — what ROM you were running, what you expected, what happened instead.
+Tell us everything - what ROM you were running, what you expected, what happened instead.
 * If you can reproduce the bug, give us step-by-step instructions.
 * Include screenshots or short recordings if the issue is visual (rendering glitches, incorrect colors, etc.).
 * Make sure your bug hasn't already been reported.